 The high staff/pupil ratio means that adult support is readily available for pupils for follow-up work, reinforcement or an individual programme.

-The secondary school ranges from year 7 up to year 13 and just for deaf children.
-A variety of subjects are taught at both GCSE and A-level and the school has a good reputation for providing its Deaf students with the tools to excel in further education.
+The secondary school ranges from year 7 up to year 13 and is just for deaf children.
+A variety of subjects are taught at both GCSE and A-level, and the school has a good reputation for providing its Deaf students with the tools to excel in further education.

-The communication policy is oral, this means there is no sign language used in class.
-Although students may use sign language outside of lessons.
+The communication policy is oral, meaning no sign language is used in class.
+However, students may use sign language outside of lessons.

-The school aims to achieve the balance in academic and social development, creating a happy and positive environment, so that each student can achieve their full potential.
+The school aims to balance academic and social development, creating a happy and positive environment for each student to achieve their full potential.
 They aim to fully integrate all children into school and make it a positive experience.

 The facilities at the secondary school are on par, if not better, than other schools.
 Such as: